 My feet also… how to put this delicately… smelt strongly, or so my crew told me.
 Another issue I found was that the sole was a bit too wide for a yacht and kept getting jammed in gaps between deckware.

 Finally, with no insulation, you can really feel those cold days at sea unless you are wearing thick thermal socks.
 These are very light, well made boots but are probably best kept to their intended use – on fishing vessels.

-One of our first mates wore this boot all season and still raves about it.
+One of our first mates wore these sailing boots all season and still raves about them.